Police Stop!: Broadcast

-The first episode of Police Stop! was released on video in 1993, and was widely successful, partly due to a campaign ran by The Sun, which offered readers a discount when ordered directly from the manufacturer.
+The first episode of Police Stop! was released on video in 1993, and was widely successful, partly due to a campaign run by The Sun, which offered readers a discount when ordered directly from the manufacturer.
 As such, a second video followed swiftly in April 1994.
-The second video is the only episode not to be presented by Graham Cole, instead fronted by Inspector David Rowland, a traffic division inspector from the Metropolitan Police.
-Although the episode was narrated by Cole.
-Graham Cole returned to voice two episodes focusing on policing in the United States, the first aptly titled Police Stop!
-America and the second Police Stop!
+This is the only episode not to be presented by Graham Cole; instead, it is fronted by Inspector David Rowland, a traffic division inspector from the Metropolitan Police, although the episode was narrated by Cole.
+Cole returned to voice two episodes focusing on policing in the United States, the first titled Police Stop!
+America and the second titled Police Stop!
 Or We'll Shoot, which predominantly focuses on the work of the Texas Rangers.
 Police Stop!
 3 and Police Stop!
-4 both followed in 1995, before a compilation video, entitled Worst of Police Stop!, followed in 1996.
+4 both followed in 1995, before a compilation video, Worst of Police Stop!, followed in 1996.

 Police Stop! and Police Stop!
-2 were produced with the co-operation of several British police forces, who contributed most of the material.
+2 were produced with the co-operation of several British police forces, which contributed most of the material.
 Aside from the two American specials, Police Stop!
 3 and Police Stop!
 4 also included material primarily from the United States and mainland Europe.
 Notably, all seven videos were exempt from classification.
 From Police Stop!
 5 onwards, the series transferred to Sky One, where a new episode was broadcast yearly until 2001.
-From this point onwards, the series continued to use more clips from non-British sources.
+From this point, the series continued to use more clips from non-British sources.

 Police Stop! was regularly repeated on Men and Motors and ITV4 during the late 2000s, although the repeats resulted in some confusion for viewers when both channels erroneously listed the series as being presented by Alastair Stewart, confusing it with the former ITV series Police Camera Action!, which Stewart fronted.
 Notably, only ten of the fourteen episodes were repeated on both channels, with Police Stop!
 America, Police Stop!
 Or We'll Shoot, Worst of Police Stop! and Police Stop!
 11 remaining unrepeated.
-Labyrinth Media, who produced the series, also produced two further direct-to-video releases featuring a similar format.
+Labyrinth Media, which produced the series, also produced two further direct-to-video releases featuring a similar format.

 Riot Police, released in 1994, features graphic footage of riots, including the riot of March 31, 1990 in Trafalgar Square, London.
 Real Life Rescues, presented by Alastair Stewart and also released in 1994, features camera footage of real-life rescues involving the emergency services.